gurugio/book_linuxkernel_blockdrv/environment.md

 * -initrd: location of filesystem image
 * -nographic -append "console=ttyS0 init=/init": print the kernel booting message on your terminal
   * Without this option, you cannot see anything.
-  * If you used kernel/configs/qemu-busybox-min.config, you don't need to add it because the config file already has it.
 * -enable-kvm: use kvm driver.
 It is not mandatory but it makes booting fast.

 You can see the booting message of Linux kernel.